 There are many varieties of this popular grain that differ in color, flavor, and nutritional value.

-Some are abundant in nutrients and powerful plant compounds that benefit health, while others have less impressive nutrition profiles.
+Some are also abundant in nutrients and powerful plant compounds, such as antioxidants.

-This article discusses the most nutritious types of rice and why you should choose certain varieties over others.
+This article discusses the most nutritious types of rice and how to maximize the health benefits of whichever variety you select.

-Brown rice is whole-grain rice that has had the outer protective shell, known as the hull, removed.
-Unlike white rice, it still contains the bran layer and the germ — which both pack a significant amount of nutrients.
+Brown rice is whole grain rice that has had the outer protective shell, known as the hull, removed.
+Unlike white rice, it still contains the bran layer and the germ, both of which pack a significant amount of nutrients.

-Both fiber and protein promote feelings of fullness and can help you maintain a healthy weight.
-What’s more, choosing brown over white rice can help regulate blood sugar and insulin, a hormone that supports healthy blood sugar levels (4).
+Both fiber and protein promote feelings of fullness and can help you maintain a moderate weight.
+What’s more, fiber can help regulate blood sugar and insulin, a hormone that supports blood sugar control (